adamRadNLP/Advanced-Eval-Frameworks-Transformers_NLP/Graph_DataScience_KGs/KG_from_scratch/README.md

 ---
 ## 4. Diagnostic KG Graph Agentic Rad System POC
 - These are notes from an agentic KG system an colleague and I built for Veterinary medicine.
 It was built with human radiology model components so it could be potentially useful.
 - However, not it was built with CLIP models in mind (they were using CLIP encoder models for image classification for FINDINGS text).
 CLIP is a model that Open AI released that embeds images and text in the same embedding space.
+---
+## 5. Custom RadGraph Architecture
+- Document describing an approach to create a RadGraph-inspired veterinary radiology report evaluation using entity-relationship graphs.